Be a Tutor

 - Read about us on our site: you’re already here!

-Being a tutor can be tremendously satisfying.
-Yet it requires a significant time commitment, including a three-credit fall semester seminar, “Approaches to English Composition.”
+Being a tutor can be tremendously satisfying but also requires a significant time commitment.
+You will be responsible for at least three hours of tutoring a week, as well as the completion of a three-credit fall semester seminar, “Approaches to Teaching English Composition,” offered only on Wednesdays, 3:30pm – 6:00pm in the fall.
 So please consider your other academic and extracurricular activities carefully before applying.

-We’ll then invite some applicants to interview before and after Easter Break.
+- We’ll then invite some applicants to interview the week of March 27th and April 3rd.

-We’ll make final selections and notify next year’s tutors before the end of Early Registration (April 13).
+- We’ll make final selections and notify next year’s tutors before the end of Early Registration.

 Do not hesitate to contact us at email@example.com with any questions.